-Electronic payments are payments you make using Internet Banking, goMoney, ANZ Direct Online, Phone Banking, or payments we make for you electronically.
+Electronic payments are payments you make using Internet Banking, goMoney, or Phone Banking, or payments we make for you electronically.
 You can set electronic payments to go on the same date or a future date.
-See the 'About overseas payments' section below for the terms that apply to overseas payments.
+See the 'What terms apply to overseas payments' section below for the terms that apply to overseas payments.
 Here's a list of the electronic payment types.

-Type of electronic payment About those electronic payments Automatic payments Regular payments for a set amount to your ANZ account or another party's ANZ account, or to your account or another party's account at another bank.
-Usually future-dated payments, you can set up an automatic payment with the first payment for the same day, if set up before 9.30pm.
-Bill payments Same-day or future-dated, one-off payments for a set amount to your ANZ account or another party's ANZ account, or to your account or another party's account at another bank.
-Pay to Mobile payments Same-day, one-off payments to another ANZ customer who is registered for Pay to Mobile using just their mobile phone number.
+Type of electronic payment About those electronic payments Automatic payments Regular payments for a set amount to someone else or to another one of your accounts with us.
+Usually future-dated payments, you can set up an automatic payment with the first payment for the same day, if set up before 9.30pm on a business day.
+Bill payments Same-day or future-dated, one-off payments, for a set amount, to a particular person or organisation or to another one of your accounts with us.
+Pay-to-mobile payments are bill payments using ANZ goMoney to pay a person using their mobile number.
 Tax payments Same-day or future-dated payments to Inland Revenue.
 Funds transfer One-off, same-day or future-dated transfers of money between your ANZ accounts, like transfers between your transaction and savings account.